-It is the responsibility of the ICC to supply light meters to the match officials to be used in accordance with these playing conditions.
+It is the responsibility of the Host Association to supply light meters to the match officials to be used in accordance with these playing conditions.

-- 2.8.5.1 All light meters shall be uniformly calibrated. - 2.8.5.2 The umpires shall be entitled to use light meter readings as a guideline for determining whether the light is fit for play in accordance with the criteria set out in clause 2.8.2 above. - 2.8.5.3 Light meter readings may accordingly be used by the umpires: - 2.8.5.3.1 To determine whether there has been at any stage a deterioration or improvement in the light. - 2.8.5.3.2 As benchmarks for the remainder of a match. - 2.8.6 Use of artificial lights
+- 2.8.5.1 All light meters shall be uniformly calibrated and supplied by BCCI. - 2.8.5.2 The umpires shall be entitled to use light meter readings as a guideline for determining whether the light is fit for play in accordance with the criteria set out in clause 2.8.2 above. - 2.8.5.3 Light meter readings may accordingly be used by the umpires: - 2.8.5.3.1 To determine whether there has been at any stage a deterioration or improvement in the light. - 2.8.5.3.2 As benchmarks for the remainder of the match.

+2.8.6 Use of artificial lights